Battle of Clavijo: Defense of Clavijo by Tomás Fernández de Medrano, a descendant of Sancho Fernández de Tejada (1602)

 Tomás Fernández de Medrano was a descendant of General Sancho Fernández de Tejada and became the Mayor, Lord, Chief Magistrate and Divisero of Valdeosera, an ancient noble institution that has its origins in the reconquista of La Rioja and the Battle of Clavijo.
 Tomás Fernández de Medrano, a Spanish jurist and royal counselor, defended the truth of the Battle of Clavijo as a foundational tradition of Spain.
 In his República Mista (1602), Medrano warned against the dangers of casting doubt on long-standing sacred and national beliefs.

 After referencing the emperor Trajan as a model of just authority, he cautioned against historical revisionism, placing the denial of Clavijo on the same level as denying core elements of Spain's spiritual identity:

 "Saying otherwise would be like denying that the glorious Apostle James preached in Spain, that we possess his body, or that he visibly fought against the Moors in the Battle of Clavijo in support of King Ramiro, leading to a vow from us all.
 Or claiming that it is merely a saying, without truth, that all nations come to honor him, as they have done for so long.
 Such assertions would cause scandal to the Church, undermining a long-held, confirmed, and sanctified tradition by the supreme Pontiffs who themselves made pilgrimages and performed miracles at his shrine."

 Medrano affirmed, "we might as well deny the existence of El Cid or Count Fernán González, even though they lived recently and we see so many descendants, both great and small."

 He closed with a direct appeal to the reader's conscience and scholarly humility:

 "Handle traditions, sacred or profane, with respect, so as not to appear impious or cynical in a misguided show of curiosity or erudition."

-This passage shows that for Medrano, Clavijo was not a legend but a sanctified historical truth, affirmed by popes, pilgrims, and the national memory of Spain.
+Medrano confirmed that Clavijo was a sanctified historical truth, affirmed by popes, pilgrims, and the national memory of Spain.